teddyaroca/Summer_2022_bioinformatics/README.md

 [^1]:Richardson, E. J., Bacigalupe, R., Harrison, E. M., Weinert, L. A., Lycett, S., Vrieling, M., Robb, K., Hoskisson, P. A., Holden, M. T. G., Feil, E. J., Paterson, G. K., Tong, S. Y. C., Shittu, A., van Wamel, W., Aanensen, D. M., Parkhill, J., Peacock, S. J., Corander, J., Holmes, M., & Fitzgerald, J. R. (2018).
 Gene exchange drives the ecological success of a multi-host bacterial pathogen.
 Nature Ecology and Evolution, 2(9), 1468–1478. https://doi.org/10.1038/s41559-018-0617-0

+## datasets

+This directory cointains all the datasets needed for the second part of this workshop.
+Most files are too large to be submitted to github, so I have provided scripts to download all the data and reproduce all of the analyses if you wish to do so.
+However, please read the instructions here before you do so.

+## manuscript

+This folder contains the Richardson et al. (2018)[^1] manuscript and supplementary figures/tables.

 ## metadata

 This folder contains a single comma separated file (.csv file) containing all the metadata for each strain used in the Richardson et al. paper.
-This metadata will be useful to summarize data and create figures in R Studio.
+This metadata will be useful to summarize data and create figures in RStudio.

 ## raw-data

 This folder contains raw genomic data that will be used in your analyses.
 Some of these data has been pre-processed by Teddy to make your workflow easier.

-## analyses
+## RStudio

-This folder contains examples of useful scripts for data analyses that will be covered in this part of the workshop.
-If you are comfortable sharing your code, feel free to create a folder within this folder, rename it with your name (or initials), and and add your scripts there.
+This folder contains examples of useful scripts for data analyses in **RStudio** that will be covered in project 2.
+We will discuss this in the first and second week of our small group meetings.

-## manuscript

-This folder contains the Richardson et al. (2018)[^1] manuscript and supplementary figures/tables.

 # 3. OBJECTIVES